artagnon/clayoven/README.md

 Email quote: Begin each line in the paragraph with either a '>' (for one-level) or '>>' (for two-level).

+Forced line break: End the paragraph with one trailing whitespace.

 The simplest possible slim template that will work with clayoven is:

     doctype html